 Why Live in Gainsboro

-Gainsboro, the oldest neighborhood in Roanoke, is rich in history and cultural significance, particularly as a hub for Black connection and advocacy during segregation.
-Key historical sites include the Gainsboro Branch Library, Burrell Memorial Hospital, and Hotel Dumas, which hosted legendary musicians like Louis Armstrong and Ella Fitzgerald.
+Gainsboro, the oldest neighborhood in Roanoke, is rich in history and cultural significance, particularly as a hub for Black connection and advocacy during the era of segregation.
+Key historical sites include the Gainsboro Branch Library, which offers a collection of Black literature and hosts events celebrating Black history.
+Other landmarks include Burrell Memorial Hospital and Hotel Dumas, which hosted legendary musicians such as Louis Armstrong and Ella Fitzgerald.
 Today, the neighborhood remains a focal point for community events and resources, with the Gainsboro Neighborhood Organization actively working to preserve its heritage.
-Residents enjoy proximity to downtown Roanoke, just a mile south, where they can explore a variety of dining options, including Alejandro's Mexican Grill and Martin’s Downtown, as well as the Roanoke Co+op for local produce.
-Gainsboro features historic architecture, with homes dating back to the late 1800s and early 1900s, including cottages, American Foursquares, and duplexes.
-The area is on the city's list for home rehabilitation projects, aiming to boost homeownership.
+Gainsboro features historic home architecture, with residences dating back to the late 1800s and early 1900s, including cottages, American Foursquares and duplexes.
+The area is also on the city's list for home rehabilitation projects, aiming to boost homeownership.
+Residents are close to Downtown Roanoke, just a mile south, which includes a variety of dining options, including Alejandro's Mexican Grill and Martin’s Downtown, as well as the Roanoke Co+op for local produce.

 Frequently Asked Questions